Dragon Hole: Tidal measurements

 Tide gauge stations were temporarily deployed around the Dragon Hole as well as on the research vessel.
 This measurement technique resulted in an accuracy within 3 cm.

 Surveying

-The utilization of the ROV allowed for three-dimensional topography of the entire blue hole.
+The use of the ROV allowed for three-dimensional topography of the entire blue hole.
 The ROV, equipped with a multibeam device, made scans of the entirety of the underwater system.
 Combining this with digital scans of the surface of the hole, a three-dimensional model has been created.